Polygon with holes

 Polygons with holes, with simply connected brown regions and interior boundaries, including degenerate cases of single vertices and edges, (a,b,f).

 An annulus can be approximated by two n-sided boundaries with the same center, but different radius.

 In geometry, a polygon with holes is an area-connected planar polygon with one external boundary and one or more interior boundaries (holes).
 Polygons with holes can be dissected into multiple polygons by adding new edges, so they are not frequently needed.

 An ordinary polygon can be called simply-connected, while a polygon-with-holes is multiply-connected.
 An H-holed-polygon is H-connected.

 Degenerate holes

 Degenerate cases may be considered, but a well-formed holed-polygon must have no contact between exterior and interior boundaries, or between interior boundaries.
 Nondegenerate holes should have 3 or more sides, excluding internal point boundaries (monogons) and single edge boundaries (digons).

 Boundary orientation

-Area fill algorithms in computational lists the external boundary vertices can be listed in counter-clockwise order, and interior boundaries clockwise.
-This allows the interior area to be defined as left of each edge.
+Computational geometry algorithms which process polygons with holes, such as in order to draw their interiors or to perform a point in polygon test, may require that the exterior boundary is distinguished from the interior boundaries by their orientation, the order in which the points are listed; commonly, the exterior boundary is listed in counter-clockwise order, and interior boundaries in clockwise order.
+This allows the interior area to be defined as left of each edge, regardless of whether that edge is part of an exterior or interior boundary.

 Conversion to ordinary polygon

-A polygons with holes can be transformed into an ordinary unicursal boundary path by adding (degenerate) connecting double-edges between boundaries, or by dissecting or triangulating it into 2 or more simple polygons.
+A polygon with holes can be transformed into an ordinary unicursal boundary path by adding (degenerate) connecting double-edges between boundaries, or by dissecting or triangulating it into 2 or more simple polygons.